About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 Radioisotope decay

-2. Whether dates measured in millions of years have any absolute validity, however, depends on whether rates of radioactive decay have been constant over time, an assumption that the primary evidence frequently calls into question.
+- Whether dates measured in millions of years correspond to reality depends on whether rates of radioactive decay have been constant over time, an assumption the primary evidence frequently throws into doubt.
 Examples of such evidence are discussed at:

 How old is the Earth?